Volunteer to Help

-- Fill up the B’Yachad bin located in the JFS lobby, and/or in the offices of our partner agencies including the JCC, Talmud Torah, St. Paul Jewish Federation and local synagogues.
+- Fill up the B’Yachad bin that will be located in the JFS lobby, and/or in the offices of our partner agencies including the JCC, Talmud Torah, St. Paul Jewish Federation and local synagogues.
 Each will display some ideas for specific gift items to donate at that location.

 - Deliver gifts!
-All hands on deck for gift bag delivery on Sunday, December 15th, beginning at 10:00 am.
+All hands on deck for gift bag delivery.
+Date and time to be announced.
 Russian-speaking volunteers are especially needed to help with deliveries.

 Volunteering to help with the B’Yachad Program provides a perfect opportunity to do a mitzvah (good deed) with your family, friends, or work team.
 Children ages 10 and above are welcome to help with deliveries to our clients, mostly in the Highland Park area or in nearby Hennepin County.